Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Calling DocumentList api directly

-Typically you will be binding DocumentList properties to your application/component class properties:
+Typically you will bind Document List properties to your application/component class properties:

 ```html
 <adf-document-list